Corruption case against former CBI judge: ED arrests M3M promoters Basant, Pankaj Bansal

 The case had been registered against judge Sudhir Parmar, his nephew, Ajay Parmar and director of real estate company, M3M India Private Limited, Roop Bansal, by the Haryana Anti-Corruption Bureau (ACB) in April

-The Enforcement Directorate (ED) has arrested promoters of the real estate development company, M3M group, Basant Bansal and his son Pankaj Bansal while investigating the money laundering facet in a corruption case registered against a former special judge at Panchkula.
+The Enforcement Directorate (ED) has arrested promoters of the real estate development company, M3M group, Basant Bansal and his son Pankaj Bansal while investigating the money laundering facet in a corruption case registered against a former judicial officer presiding over Central Bureau of Investigation (CBI) and ED courts at Panchkula.

 The case had been registered against judge Sudhir Parmar, his nephew, Ajay Parmar and director of real estate company, M3M India Private Limited, Roop Bansal, by the Haryana Anti-Corruption Bureau (ACB) in April.

-Parmar, an additional sessions judge rank judicial officer was also holding the charge of special Central Bureau of Investigation (CBI) judge before he was suspended.
+Parmar, an additional sessions judge rank judicial officer was also holding the charge of special CBI judge before he was suspended.

 The arrest of Basant and his son Pankaj Bansal is the outcome of ED investigations being conducted under the Prevention of Money Laundering Act (PMLA) after registration of an enforcement case information report (ECIR) by the central agency based on the April 17 first information report (FIR) registered by ACB under sections 7, 8, 11 and 13 of the Prevention of Corruption Act and section 120-B of the Indian Penal Code — all scheduled offences under the PMLA — for offences relating to public servant being bribed and criminal misconduct by a public servant.